 Types of Financial Aid

-The Federal Work-Study program provides jobs for students with financial need, allowing them to earn money to help pay educational expenses.
-As a part of the Federal Work-Study program, eligible students can work up to 15 hours per week and will receive $7.25 per hour.
+The Federal Work-Study program is a self-help award that provides students with the opportunity to work and earn a paycheck to help pay for their educational expenses.
+Students who are awarded and accept the Federal Work-Study program can typically work up to 15 hours per week and receive $7.25 per hour.

-Pennsylvania Highlands Community College offers work-study positions in the library, campus offices, labs and other areas of the college.
+Pennsylvania Highlands Community College offers Federal Work-Study positions in different areas throughout the college campuses.
 The college pays wages through direct deposit on a biweekly basis.
-To apply for Federal Work-Study, students must complete the Free Application for Federal Student Aid (FAFSA), Federal Work-Study forms, and interview with the position supervisor.
-Available jobs are posted at the Financial Aid Office and on myPEAK.
+To apply for Federal Work-Study, students must complete the Free Application for Federal Student Aid (FAFSA), the Financial Aid Response Form on myPEAK, Federal Work-Study forms through Human Resources, and interview with the position supervisor.
+Available jobs are posted in the Financial Aid Office and on myPEAK.
 Interested students may contact the Financial Aid Office for additional information and assistance.